How to: Create an entry into the update-alternative database

 when you want to call a program by a different name.

-One such program is neovim, with the binary's name nvim
+One such program is neovim, with the binary's name nvim.
+I'm using it of

-, alas I want to call it by that name.
+course as a drop in replacement of vim, alas I want to call it by that name.

 A natural way to accomplish this might be the creation of an alias in your shell

-, but this alias is only valid for the user, not
+like alias vim='nvim ', but this alias is only valid for the user, not

 system wide.
-Therefore it is not available when called with sudo
+Therefore it is not available when called with sudo.

 For this reason (and many more) Debian introduced the concept of

-.
+update-alternative.
 This, shortly spoken, allows for system wide aliases and

 I'm always kind of confused what those parameters mean.
 So, here's a short